 Taxidermy dead, posed however the highest bidder likes, placed above bed where only they can reach, this album is the dom, and you are the bitch.
 So clutch your goddamn Porls and cry: those red lips ready to languish long with no safe word and no reason why.
 Filled with pleasure at the sound of all this freaky fun, those red lips glisten and question: “One More Time” and will it be done?
 No, it’s just manners and a kerchief to wipe clean the tongue.
 Biting down so hard and for so long, no new flavor hides in taste of blood.

-Red lips just want to drain dry and bathe in your youth and splendor.
-Keyboard gothica plays from the speakers and whatever black power force eyes open to watch the end of the bloodbath.
+Red lips just want to drain you dry and bathe in your youth and splendor.
+Keyboard gothica plays from the speakers and whatever black power forces eyes open to watch the end of the macabre.
 As they lie with hands on each side of tub glass-eyed listening “Like Cockatoos,” craning to croon again to keyboards or needing the pure cold sax of “Icing Sugar.”
 Play time for those red lips has been over by “A Thousand Hours.”
 The acid is in piss puddles, the psilocybin’s stopped and the album blasted off a while ago.
 But those red lips still gorge on their fucked-up fun.
 Soaking for youth and drowning in emotion, red lips detach themselves no matter how much the soul begs for another scream, another riff run, another song to yell “Fight!”
 But fight’s just another word for kiss—three hollers, three strikes, three bullets.
 “Fight, fight, fight!” they scream.
 “Kiss me, kiss me, kiss me” they mean.